shantdashjian/funny-german-words/README.md

 ## Stumbling and Learning Points:
   * It took some time to have all dependencies added with the correct version
   * Linking a background-image by setting the property in the .css file did not work.
 Instead, I had to embed the style in every html file as a workaround
-  * I learned how to include a jsp snippet using '<jsp:include page="navbar.jsp" />'.
-This helped have thenavigation bar in one .jsp file instead of repeating the code in every page jsp.
+  * I learned how to include a jsp snippet using `<jsp:include page="navbar.jsp" />`.
+This helped have the navigation bar in one .jsp file instead of repeating the code in every page jsp.
 <hr>

 [Up](README.md)